 Happy Monday, everyone!
 I hope you are happy a great Monday and are ready for today’s #MarriageMonday discussion.
-Today’s topic is about striking a balance between marital identify and self-identity.
+Today’s topic is about striking a balance between marital identity and self-identity.
 A rather interesting and enjoyable interest I picked up while completing my Masters degree is the reading of scholarly journal articles.
 They exist on every possible subject imagineable, and most offer quite a discerning view of the subject whatever it may be.
 The subject of self identity in marriage was no different.

 Like the stuff of fairy tales…